 After cataract surgery, some people notice cloudiness (sometimes called aftercataract) after several months or years.
 In some people, it can become very dense and cause as much or more vision loss as the original cataract.

-The decision to have this procedure is based on the same criteria as the decision to have the original cataract surgery.
+The decision to have this procedure is based on the same things as the decision to have the original cataract surgery.
 You may have the procedure if:

-The procedure is not needed unless vision loss caused by clouding of the lens capsule is seriously affecting the person's vision and lifestyle.
+You don't need the procedure unless vision loss caused by clouding of the lens capsule is seriously affecting your vision and lifestyle.

-Nd:YAG laser posterior capsulotomy reduces glare and improves vision.
-It lets light pass through cloudy regions of the lens capsule that may develop after cataract surgery.
+The procedure reduces glare and improves vision.
+It lets light pass through cloudy regions of the lens capsule that may form after cataract surgery.

-The most common complication of Nd:YAG laser posterior capsulotomy is short-term increased pressure inside the eye.
+The most common complication of the procedure is short-term increased pressure inside the eye.
 You may need to use eyedrops to lower the eye pressure.

 Other risks include: